luikyv/go-oidc/README.md

 * [`RFC 9396` - OAuth 2.0 Rich Authorization Requests (RAR)](https://www.rfc-editor.org/rfc/rfc9396.html)

 ## Installation
-To start using the `goidc` module in your project, install it with
+To start using the `go-oidc` module in your project, install it with
 ```
 go get github.com/luikyv/go-oidc
 ```